dougeby/IntuneDocs/intune/device-profiles.md

 Supports: Windows 10 only.

 ## Endpoint protection
-This profile type lets you configure BitLocker settings for Windows 10 devices.
+This profile type lets you configure BitLocker and Windows Defender settings for Windows 10 devices.
 For more information, see [Endpoint protection settings for Windows 10](endpoint-protection-windows-10.md)
 Supports: Windows 10 only.